m-holloway-cw/Overlay/README.md

 TWITCH BASIC OVERLAY

-The purpose of this project is to provide a basic localhost endpoint for OBS to view
+The purpose of this project is to provide a basic localhost endpoint for OBS to view.
+Developed using Node.js with Express.js, attached with Mustache for basic functionality.

+Attach the browser source to http://localhost:8080 (configurable port in start.js)

 Use case: counters, full overlays, sound source, etc